diwu1990/uSystolic-Sim/README.md

 However, it is open to any customized dataflow.

 ### 2. Cycle-accurate trace generation
 Assuming no stalls in the computing kernel, *uSystolic-Sim* generates perfect cycle-accurate SRAM traces and approximate DRAM traces.
 Note that [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim) does not generate cycle-accurate traces, as it assumes [zero data feeding delay](https://github.com/diwu1990/uSystolic-Sim/blob/main/outputs/README.md).
-This difference does not change the runtime and bandwidth numbers, but provides better estimation of the power and energy.
+This difference does not change the bandwidth, throughput, and runtime numbers, but provides better estimation of the power and energy.

 ### 3. Computing-scheme-aware, multi-cycle MAC operation
 *uSystolic-Sim* is aware of the computing scheme at the kernel, including [unary computing](https://conferences.computer.org/isca/pdfs/ISCA2020-4QlDegUf3fKiwUXfV0KdCm/466100a377/466100a377.pdf), bit-serial and bit-parallel binary computing. *uSystolic-Sim* offers per GEMM level configuration for MAC operations.
 The maximum cycle count for a MAC operation is related to the computing scheme in the kernel.
 For exmaple, with N-bit binary source data, unary computing, bit-seral and bit-parallel binary computing will spend at most 2^N, N and 1 cycles for one MAC operations, respectively.